Pregnant journalist asks Taliban for help after New Zealand rejects her return plea

 Now she has written in a column published in the New Zealand Herald on Saturday that New Zealand has refused to give her a place in its “managed isolation and quarantine” (MIQ) system that would enable her to return home.

 She is still in Afghanistan with her Belgian partner, New York Times photographer Jim Huylebroek.
 The pair are not married, which could have posed an issue for the Taliban.
-But the Taliban had assured her that she would be safe in Afghanistan, Ms Bellis said.
+But it has assured her that she will be safe there, Ms Bellis said.

 She wrote: “When the Taliban offers you – a pregnant, unmarried woman – safe haven, you know your situation is messed up.”